Orbit Beers - The Vinyl King of Brewing

 Yes, the logo is the first hit – modelled on the spindle adaptors, the inner circle, of the 7-inch 45 rpm records that Robert’s sisters used to stack high on their record player when he was growing up … one of his earliest memories, he says.

 Then, of course, the tagline – Hi-fidelity brewing.
 And therein lies the truth … just as you get richer sound and texture from vinyl records versus the compression of streaming, so you do flavour in handcrafted beer.

 The music theme runs deep at Orbit Beers

 Look at the website and each member of the team has a ‘theme tune’ of their own.
 The range of beers echoes music too.
 Take the names of their core range: Nico as in the Velvet Underground singer; Peel as in the late John Peel; Ivo as in record producer Ivo Watts Russell; and Dead Wax – that was a new one for us, the leftover material when pressing a record!

 Plus, their White Label range.
 These are like the White label record – the experimentals sent to DJs to try out on their radio audience, or, in this case, experimental beers to try out on their beer fans.
 Musical references run thoughout … as they say, they are “inspired by the ethos of their favourite record labels, who hold music and art above all else”!

-Every Saturday in summer, though this summer has, of course, been a little different(!), their tap room is open – it’s part of the SE London beer buzz.
+Every Saturday in summer, though this summer has, of course, been a little different(!), their tap room is open – it’s part of the South East London craft beer buzz.
 It’s a community hub and once a month, they make it a bigger event, bringing in a food van and playing … guess what!
 Vinyl from Rat Records of Camberwell.

 Robert knew then that Orbit Brewery had arrived!

-Watch our interview with Robert here, and let him tell you all about his brewery in his own words:
+Watch our interview with Orbit Beers' here, and let him tell you all about his brewery in his own words: